hamza74372/Task1_EDA/README.md

-# Task1_EDA
-Exploratory Data Analysis for Internship Task 1.
+# Task 1 - Exploratory Data Analysis (EDA)

+This repository contains the Colab notebook for my first internship task, which involves performing exploratory data analysis on the given dataset.
+The notebook includes data cleaning, visualization, and insights derived from the analysis.